Bioconductor/BiocAsia2021/content/code.md

 physical appearance, body size, race, age, or religion.
 * intellectual position: approaches to data analysis, software preferences, coding style, scientific perspective, etc.

-The Virtual Event Code of Conduct applies to Bioc2021 virtual events and communications, including but not limited to the virtual platform, talks, workshops, poster sessions, social activities, slack, online and social media communications.
+The Virtual Event Code of Conduct applies to BiocAsia2021 virtual events and communications, including but not limited to the virtual platform, talks, workshops, poster sessions, social activities, slack, online and social media communications.
 We do not tolerate harassment, intimidation, or bullying of conference participants.
 Sexual language and imagery are not appropriate in presentations, communications, in online venues, including chats.

-Conference participants violating these rules may be sanctioned or expelled from the conference with no refund, at the discretion of the conference organizers.
+Conference participants violating these rules may be sanctioned or expelled from the conference, at the discretion of the conference organizers.
 Our anti-harassment policy can be found at [https://bioc2020.bioconductor.org/code_of_conduct](https://bioc2020.bioconductor.org/code_of_conduct)

 ## Examples of unacceptable harassment, intimidation, and bullying behavior